 The Disability Achievement Center Board of Directors is made up of experienced leaders.
 Several have been with the organization since its creation in 1992 and helped build it from nothing.
-Others have joined in the last few years bringing new ideas and enthusiasm to this evolving consumer directed center.
+Others have joined in the last few years bringing new ideas and enthusiasm to this evolving consumer directed Center for Independent Living.

 Jennifer French (Director) joined the Board in 2013.
 She acquired her C6-7 incomplete spinal cord injury in 1998.
 Jennifer is an active user of an FES system and is the first woman to receive the implanted Stand and Transfer system.
 Jennifer is a silver medalist in the sport of sailing at the 2012 Paralympic Games and is the 2012 Yachtswoman of the Year, the first woman with a disability to do so.
 She has helped launch successful divisions in such organizations as Bombardier Capital and PC Connection, Inc. Her story is published in her book, On My Feet Again: My Journey out of the Wheelchair using Neurotechnology.
 With an MBA and her experiences in the disability community, she co-founded Neurotech Network, a non-profit organization focused on education of and advocacy to access neurotechnology; she currently serves as the Executive Director.